-However, the solution remains imperfect, as the representative of the Icelandic electricity company HS Orka, notes that "if the project is realized, our (national) production of energy will not be enough to feed it.
-Indeed, Icelandic energy is mainly hydroelectric and wind power.
-If these renewable energies were previously sufficient to feed its small population, they will not do the weight against the estimated 840 gigawatt-hours of the Bitcoins mining center.
+The solution remains imperfect, however, since the representative of the Icelandic electricity company HS Orka, notes that "if the project is carried out, our (national) energy production will not be sufficient to supply it.
+Indeed, Icelandic energy is mainly hydroelectric and wind.
+If these renewable energies were enough until then to supply its small population, they will not stand up to the estimated 840 gigawatt-hours of the Bitcoin mining center.

-Bitcoins therefore remain a great energy consumption but software optimizations are being developed!
+Bitcoins therefore remain a high energy consumption but software optimizations are under development!